Commercial fishing and post-harvest seafood industries

 Outcomes of the Great Sandy Marine Park Zoning Plan review includes changes that will impact some commercial fishers and businesses reliant on commercial fishing, such as seafood processors.

-In particular these impacts will result from the new and expanded Marine National Park (green) zones, Conservation Park (yellow) zones and Habitat Protection (dark blue) zones and the prohibition of large mesh gill nets and ring nets from the Conservation Park zones within Baffle Creek, Elliott River, the Burrum River system, the Great Sandy Strait and Tin Can Inlet.
+In particular these impacts result from the new and expanded Marine National Park (green) zones, Conservation Park (yellow) zones and Habitat Protection (dark blue) zones and the prohibition of large mesh gill nets and ring nets from the Conservation Park zones within Baffle Creek, Elliott River, the Burrum River system, the Great Sandy Strait and Tin Can Inlet.

 Detailed information is available in the Decision Regulatory Impact Statement and summarised below.